trenzy/ndfc_as_code_bootcamp_setup/README.md

   libyaml = True
 ```

-### Step 7 - NDFC environment variables.
+### Step 7 - NDFC environment variables

 We now want to set up environment variables that our Ansible playbooks can reference in their playbooks.
 This will contain things like the IP address of the NDFC, username/password, and other information.

-To create this in VSCode, you can go to `File` -> `New Text File`.
+To create this in VSCode, while in your root directory you can go to `File` -> `New Text File`.
 This will open a new window within the VSCode environment.
-Once there, you can add the following:
+Once there, you can add the following to it:

 ```bash
 export ND_HOST="198.18.133.100"